-A feasibility study had been completed and 4 options for consideration below.
-The feasibility study and floorplans were circulated.
+A feasibility study has been completed and 4 options for consideration below.
+The feasibility study and floorplans are enclosed.

-All 4 options met the required floor space with varying levels of costs, impact upon current storage and some other user groups.
+All 4 options meet the required floor space with varying levels of costs, impact upon current storage and some other user groups.

-Option Cost (ex vat) Pros Cons OPTION 1 £21,000 Cost effectiveAchieves required capacity 2/3rds of wasted stage space remains and is only accessible from the main hall.
+Option Cost (ex vat) Pros Cons OPTION 1 £21,000 Cost effective Achieves required capacity 2/3rds of wasted stage space remains and is only accessible from the main hall.
 This will have little, if any practical use.
 Continued use of public WCs by playgroup.
 This requires staff to leave the playgroup space and accompany children, to satisfy child protection measures, when the single children's toilet is in use.
 OPTION 2 £28,500 Cost effective Achieves required capacity 3/4s of wasted stage space remains and is only accessible from the main hall.
 This will have little, if any practical use.
 Continued use of public WCs by playgroup.
 This requires staff to leave the playgroup space and accompany children, to satisfy child protection measures, when the single children's toilet is in use.
-Proposed irregular floor space layout of playgroup space creates difficulties with staff not having clear lines of sight with children.
-OPTION 3 £47,000 Exceeds required capacity Additional space allows Playgroup to store their materials & equipment currently stored in a former unused shower room adjacent to Female WC at the other end of the building.
+Proposed irregular floor space layout of playgroup

+1 space creates difficulties with staff not having clear lines of sight with children.
+OPTION 3 £47,000 Exceeds required capacity Additional space allows Playgroup to store their materials &amp; equipment currently stored in a former unused shower room adjacent to Female WC at the other end of the building.
 The Playgroup have a dedicated store off their room but this is currently full.
 Proposed to enlarge the Equipment Store in Main Hall to accommodate and give easier access to groups who previously stored equipment under the stage eg. bowling mats.
 Part of the stage space is replaced with a new workshop space for children.
 This could also be potentially rented for other user groups when the playgroup are not using the space ie. during the summer months.
-There may be potential to use the workshop space by Cost Continued use of public WCs by playgroup.
+There may be potential to use the workshop space by the user group who previously met on the stage lines of sight with children.
+Cost Continued use of public WCs by playgroup.
 This requires staff to leave the playgroup space and accompany children, to satisfy child protection measures, when the single children's toilet is in use.

-the user group who

-the user group who previously met on the stage

-OPTION 4 £54 300 - · • Cost

-OPTION 4 £56,300 on evening per week.
-Exceeds required capacity Additional space allows Playgroup to store their materials & equipment currently stored in a former shower room adjacent to Female WC at the other end of the building.
+OPTION 4 £56,300 on evening per week. a Cost OI HOIN 4 #J0,JUU Exceeds required capacity Additional space allows Playgroup to store their materials &amp; equipment currently stored in a former shower room adjacent to Female WC at the other end of the building.
 The Playgroup have a dedicated store off their room but this is currently full.
 Proposed to enlarge the Equipment Store in Main Hall to accommodate and give easier access to groups who previously stored equipment under the stage eg. bowling mats.
-Part of the stage space is replaced with a new workshop space for children.
+Part of the stage space is replaced with a new • Cost workshop space for children.
 This could also be potentially rented for other user groups when the playgroup are not using the space ie. during the summer months.
 There may be potential to use the workshop space by the user group who previously met on the stage on evening per week.
 Inclusion of two additional children's toilets in the playgroup space.
-This satisfies child protection measures by avoiding staff having to leave the playgroup space to • Cost

-accompany children to the public WCs.
+This satisfies child protection measures by avoiding staff having to leave the playgroup space to accompany children to the accompany of marchine public WCs.

-The costed options within the feasibility report were indicative only, until detailed surveys are undertaken.
+The costed options within the feasibility report are indicative only, until detailed surveys are undertaken.
 An additional client contingency of 20% should be allowed to cover for unforeseen in this old building.
-The above costs did not include professional fees.
+The above costs do not include professional fees.